slimphp/Slim/docs/hooks.markdown

 # Hooks [hooks] #

-A Slim application provides a hook architecture, allowing you to register callables to be invoked at specific moments in the Slim application lifecycle.
+A Slim application provides a set of hooks to which you can register your own callbacks.

 A “hook” is a moment in the Slim application lifecycle at which a priority list of callables assigned to the hook will be invoked.
 A hook is identified by a string name.